Tropical Storm Prapiroon (2024): Philippines

-Along with its precursor, Typhoon Gaemi (known locally as Carina), Prapiroon (Butchoy) influenced the southwest monsoon over the Philippines, producing heavy rainfall across parts of the archipelago from July 12 through July 20, when Prapiroon started moving away from the country.
+Along with its precursor, Typhoon Gaemi (known locally as Carina), Prapiroon influenced the southwest monsoon over the Philippines, producing heavy rainfall across parts of the archipelago from July 12 through July 20, when Prapiroon started moving away from the country.
 A total of 866,483 people were affected in the regions of Mimaropa, Caraga, and Bangsamoro.
 About 33,645 individuals evacuated to emergency shelters.
 In Mimaropa, 94 houses were damaged, including ten that were destroyed.
 A total of 73 road sections and 5 bridges sustained damage, while 7 roads and a bridge were rendered impassable.
 In Mindanao, 179,744 households were affected by heavy rainfall.